Sitting in a packed theater I found it difficult to find anything I didn't like about the movie Ford v Ferrari

 Purple Hearted Man is now available on NetGalley.
 For those of you who are members, this is a chance to get a free copy and leave me a review.... more »

-As I have noted before, professional voiceover artist Justin Sewell is narrating Purple Hearted Man.
+As I have noted before, professional voiceover artist Justin Sewall is narrating Purple Hearted Man.
 Below is a brief excerpt of the first chapter.
 Enjoy!
 And don't forget to pre-order the book.

-As I have noted before, professional voiceover artist Justin Sewell is narrating Purple Hearted Man.
+As I have noted before, professional voiceover artist Justin Sewall is narrating Purple Hearted Man.
 Listen to the first chapter.
 Enjoy!
 And don't forget to pre-order the book. ... more »

 I’m tired of several things with all of the comic book movies.
 One is the multi-movie format.